groskwik/Owen/README.md

 # Owen
 ## Factors for one-sided tolerance limits (aka Owen k-factors)

-For use with HP 50G or HP 49G+
+For use with HP 50G or HP 49G+ Calculator

 February 9, 2019